HANDS-ON WORKSHOP IN 3D-printing & Microfluidics for BIOENGINEERING

 Overview

-The 11th annual Hand's on Workshop in Micro and Nano Bioengineering will be held from Wednesday, May 8th to Friday, May 10th at McGill Univeristy in Montréal, Québec.
-Participants will learn the foundations of micro and nano biotechnologies and gain first hand experience with Computer Aided Design (CAD), 3D printing, soft lithography, microfluidics, immunoassays and more.
-This year we will be also adding to the workshop segements in 3D bioprinting and tissue engineering.
-Last year we had 30 attendees from industry and academia partaking in the workshop and we look forward to having you join us this year!
+The 15th annual Hand's on Workshop in Micro and Nano Bioengineering will be held in May 27–29, 2025 at McGill Univeristy in Montréal, Québec.
+Participants will learn the foundations of micro and nano biotechnologies and gain first hand experience with Computer Aided Design (CAD), 3D printing, soft lithography, microfluidic cell culture and more.
+Our last workshop hosted 50 attendees from industry and academia partaking in the workshop and we look forward to having you join us this year!

 The course is open to students, scientists, engineers, and industry professionals in any area of research who would like to learn more about micro and nanoscience technology in general.
 The course is of particular interest to biomedical researchers, chemists, physicists, as well as biomedical, mechanical, chemical, and materials engineers.